Strong C IV emission from star-forming galaxies: a case for high Lyman continuum photon escape: Data

 We do note, however, that a few star-forming galaxies in our sample lie very close to the dividing line between photoionisation by AGN and star-formation.
-The parameter space occupied by our \civ\ and \heii\ emitting galaxies is comparable to the low mass, metal-poor galaxies in the nearby Universe that show high ionisation lines.
+The parameter space occupied by our \civ\ and \heii\ emitting galaxies is also comparable to the low mass, metal-poor galaxies in the nearby Universe that show high ionisation lines.
 We also note that the very strong \civ\ detection in the $z\sim7$ galaxy reported by \citet{star15} suggests photoionisation due to AGN, however \civ\ measurement from the galaxy at $z\sim6.1$ from \citet{mai17} is comparable to what we find in our sample.

-A histogram of the redshift distribution of 19 star-forming galaxies exhibiting strong \civ\ emission is shown in Figure \ref{fig:redshift}.
-The median redshift of our sample is $z_{\textrm{med}}=3.6$ and the sources span an observed $i$-band magnitude range of $24.4-26.7$\,AB.
+A histogram of the redshift distribution of 19 star-forming galaxies with strong \civ\ emission in our final sample is shown in Figure \ref{fig:redshift}.
+The median redshift of our sample is $3.6$ and the sources span an observed $i$-band magnitude range of $24.4-26.7$\,AB.
+Using these 19 galaxies, we now produce a stacked spectrum in the following section.